Ma-gi-cian/primitive-3d/README.md

 This is a repository for learning 3d graphics from an unorthodox method of not using any graphics api like opengl or stuff.

-This repo is based on the course : [pikuma 3d computer graphics programming](https://pikuma.com/courses/learn-3d-computer-graphics-programming).

-There are some changes from the course, like using cpp instead of c.

-> Would highly recommend the course.

 ## Draw Grid: